Skip to Content

 Unlock Travel Perks: Choosing the Best Airline Credit Card

-Airline credit cards are usually co-branded with specific airlines, and they tie directly into that airline’s loyalty program.
-You earn miles when you use the card, not just on flights, but on everyday spending too.
-If you’re loyal to one airline and want to stack travel perks like free checked bags or priority boarding, these cards can be a no-brainer.
+Airline credit cards are usually co-branded with specific airlines and tie directly into that airline's loyalty program.
+You earn miles when you use the card — not just on flights, but on everyday spending too.
+If you're loyal to one airline and want to stack travel perks like free checked bags or priority boarding, these cards can deliver clear value, particularly through free checked bags which save $35 per bag per flight on most major carriers.
 If you usually go with the cheapest fare, a general travel card might make more sense.

 If you’re not sure what airline credit card to get, think about how you fly.
-Stick with a co-branded card if you're loyal to one carrier, or skip the limits and go for a travel card that earns transferable points, works with partner airlines, and gives you more redemption options.
+Stick with a co-branded card if you're loyal to one carrier, or skip the limits and go for a travel card that earns transferable points, which is especially useful if you are planning travel on a budget and hoping to fly first class.

-The Best Airline and Travel Cards for Frequent Flyers
+Which Airline and Travel Cards Are Best for Frequent Flyers?

 Card